Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/9-Substrate-FRAME-Tips-Tricks-Slides.md

 imagine that you have a crate that has some additional features that are not always needed.
 You put that behind a feature flag called `additional-features`.

-TODO: feature flags should be part of the rust entrance exam.

 ---v

 ### Cargo Features: Substrate Wasm Crates